gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/arm/install.md

 ### The xPack install

 This method uses the portable tool [xpm](https://www.npmjs.com/package/xpm), the **xPack Package Manager**, and can be used on Windows, macOS and GNU/Linux.

 ```console
 $ xpm install --global @gnu-mcu-eclipse/arm-none-eabi-gcc
 ```

 This will always install the latest available version, in the central xPacks repository, which is a platform dependent folder in the user home:

 * Windows: `%APPDATA%\xPacks` (or `%userprofile%\AppData\Roaming\xPacks`, like `C:\Users\ilg\AppData\Roaming\xPacks`)
 * macOS: `${HOME}/Library/xPacks`
 * GNU/Linux: `${HOME}/opt/xPacks`

 This location is also known by Eclipse, so it can automatically identify the installed toolchains.

-Note 1: This location is configurable using the environment variable `XPACKS_REPO_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/files/folders/) page.
+Note: This location is configurable using the environment variable `XPACKS_REPO_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/files/folders/) page.